cmiles/PiSlicedDayPhotos/README.md

 My preference is for Automatic/Unattended Upgrades - do this long enough and something unexpected will break, but I would rather stay up to date and have something break sooner rather than later.
 [Secure your Raspberry Pi by enabling automatic software updates – Sean Carney](https://www.seancarney.ca/2021/02/06/secure-your-raspberry-pi-by-enabling-automatic-software-updates/) and [UnattendedUpgrades - Debian Wiki](https://wiki.debian.org/UnattendedUpgrades)

-If you've worked in years gone by with the Pi Camera and C# you might have found the very useful [techyian/MMALSharp: C# wrapper to Broadcom's MMAL with an API to the Raspberry Pi camera.](https://github.com/techyian/MMALSharp) - without choosing an older version of Raspberry Pi OS that library no longer works - the Pi has moved on to [libcamera](https://libcamera.org/).
-I didn't find a C# wrapper for libcamera and since I didn't need to do anything other than write stills to the Pi's storage simply calling libcamera-still 'command line style' seemed to be the best option.
+If you've worked in years gone by with the Pi Camera and C# you might know the very useful [techyian/MMALSharp: C# wrapper to Broadcom's MMAL with an API to the Raspberry Pi camera](https://github.com/techyian/MMALSharp) - unfortunately without choosing an older version of Raspberry Pi OS that library no longer works.
+The Pi has moved on to [libcamera](https://libcamera.org/).
+I didn't find a C# wrapper for libcamera and since I didn't need to do anything other than write stills to the Pi's storage calling libcamera-still 'command line style' seemed to be the best option.

 I didn't find a single great place for libcamera-still documentation - frustrating until I figured out that (beyond 'getting started' content) running 'libcamera-still --help' was really the best single source of information.

 ### Backstory

 For a number of years my wife and I used a previous (now-archived) project - [cmiles/PiDropLapse](https://github.com/cmiles/PiDropLapse/tree/main) - and a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) to take periodic photographs and sensor readings to monitor an area inside our house.

 Since moving to a more rural property I have wanted to do a similar project but outside and solar powered - Raspberry Pi shortages, never quite finding an in-stock dedicated Pi solar setup that I loved and other house projects delayed that idea...

 Recently we installed a 12V/200aH solar system near our parking area.
-The main purpose of this system is to power the rodent deterrent lights for our trucks - but it has more than enough power to also power several Pis for photo purposes!
+The main purpose of this system is to power the rodent deterrent lights for our trucks - but luckily it has more than enough power to also power several Pis for photo purposes!

 ![EnclosureExample](PiSlicedDayMedia/PiSlicedDayPhotos-MostlyRecycledCameraEnclosure.jpg "The Pis I am currently housing are in simple enclosures built from spare/scrap wood, deck paint we already had and a Tiffen 55mm UV Protector Filter.")